 "It seems to me that the common modern definition of justice is making strong laws and locking people up if they don't follow them; but the Biblical meaning of justice is making sure that all people in a society have equal access to food, shelter, a living wage, and the opportunity to live with dignity." - Stephen H. Wright

-Beginning with one minister in 1994, Clergy Support Memorial Church now has well over 500 Ordained and Appointed ministers.
+Beginning with one minister in 1994, Clergy Support Memorial Fellowship now has well over 500 Ordained and Appointed ministers.
 Each of these ministers may lead in worship as they understand it or serve their people in a variety of ways.
-They may serve a pastoral charge(congregation,a branch,house church).
+They may serve a pastoral charge(congregation,a branch,house fellowship).
 Each local unit may serve in less traditional ways.
-Example, an an outreach ministry to Funeral Homes or a mission of the Church etc. Others are serving in a variety of situations as chaplains or counselors.
+Example, an an outreach ministry to Funeral Homes or a mission of the Fellowship etc. Others are serving in a variety of situations as chaplains or counselors.
 All our clergy serve a gathered community of people attempting to minister and live out their particular faith tradition.

 Please feel free to contact our chief Governing Official K.D.`Casey` McKibbon if you have questions or need clarification on any matter raised.
 Contact Casey McKibbon.

 Clergy Support Memorial Fellowship is committed to giving back to the communities we serve and to the wider world around us.

 Our many clergy across Canada also give back to their individual communities both financially and with their time as volunteers.